blogs banner

 What Are the Standard Working Hours According to UAE Labor Law?

-UAE Labor Law sets standard working hours at eight hours per day or forty-eight hours per week.
+UAE Labor Law maintains standard working hours at eight per day or forty-eight per week.
+Overtime remains capped at two hours daily, with clearer 2025 provisions offering 125% pay for extra hours and 150% for night shifts (10 PM–4 AM) or holidays.
 During the holy month of Ramadan, working hours are reduced by two hours daily.
 Employees need to know that these standards aim to ensure a healthy work-life balance and safeguard their well-being.

 Does UAE Labor Law Allow 24-hour Duty for Healthcare Workers?